message/iata/BH.md

-Published 30.11.2021
+Published 06.12.2021
-1. Passengers arriving from or who have transited through Angola, Botswana, Eswatini, Lesotho, Malawi, Mozambique, Namibia, South Africa, Zambia or Zimbabwe are not allowed to enter.
+1. Passengers arriving from or who have transited through Angola, Botswana, Eswatini, Lesotho, Malawi, Mozambique, Namibia, Nigeria, South Africa, Zambia or Zimbabwe are not allowed to enter.
 - This does not apply to nationals and residents of Bahrain.
 2. Passengers are not allowed to enter.
 - This does not apply to: